 - Commonly on the face.

 - Cystic, pearly, telangiectasia.

 - May be ulcerated.

 - Micronodular and microcystic types may infiltrate deeply.

-- Usually on the upper trunk and shoulders.
+- Often multiple, usually on the upper trunk and shoulders.
 Equal distribution over the face, trunk and limbs, although the site of predilection seems to vary according to sex (the head in women, the trunk in men).

 - Erythematous well-demarcated scaly plaques, often larger than 20 mm at presentation.
 Central clearing and a thread-like border.
 A rolled edge can be seen if stretched.
 The lesion may bleed or weep.